tsgates/arch-wiki-markdown/wiki/GNU_Screen.md

 this is very inconvenient.
 To use the scroll bar of e.g. xterm or konsole, add the following line:

-    $HOME/.screenrc
+    ~/.screenrc

     termcapinfo xterm* ti@:te@

-> Attatch an existing running program to screen
+> Attach an existing running program to screen

 If you started a program outside screen, but now you would like it to be inside, you can use reptyr to reparent the process from it's current tty to one inside screen.

-Install the package reptyr from the Official Repositories.
+Install the package reptyr from the official repositories.

 Get the PID of the process (you can use ps ax for that).
 Now just enter the PID as argument to reptyr inside a screen window.